Are Your Courses Approved by the Register of Exercise Professionals?

 What do the exams involve?

-At level 3 (certificate) you will complete a sports massage practical assessment, portfolio, a case study, and an anatomy and physiology multiple choice paper.
-The practical element will be an in class observation on your final day of practical training.
+At level 3 (certificate) you will complete a sports massage practical assessment, portfolio, a case study, providing pre or post sports massage at a sports event, and an anatomy and physiology multiple choice paper.
+The practical element will be three in class observations taken at intervals throughout the practical training.